romanmurzac/DrivenPath/chapter_3/README.md

 #### Create Dockerfile
 As for current project the custom image is needed, create a `Dockerfile` and paste in it the content from below.\
+It use `apache/airflow` image as a start point and customize it.
+Using `airflow` user, copy the `requirements.txt` into the container and install all dependencies from the file into the container.
+Copy the content of the `dbt` directory to the container.
 ```
 # Use the official Airflow image as a template.
 FROM apache/airflow:2.10.2